anhtuank7c/expo-stt/README.md

+# expo-stt

-# Unofficial Expo Speech To Text module
+Unofficial Speech To Text module for Expo which supported iOS and Android

 This module just support iOS and Android platforms.